sunil55999/TelegramForwarder/replit.md

 ## Overview

-AutoForwardX is a full-stack web application designed for managing Telegram message forwarding operations.
-The system allows users to create and manage forwarding pairs between Telegram channels, monitor activity, and control forwarding behavior with customizable settings like delays, copy modes, and silent forwarding.
+AutoForwardX is a comprehensive web platform for automated Telegram message forwarding with a modern dark-themed interface.
+The system includes a marketing landing page, detailed features showcase, Telegram phone authentication, and a full dashboard for managing forwarding operations between channels with advanced customization options.

 ## System Architecture